SerenityOS/serenity/README.md

 * **Kenneth Myhra** - [kennethmyhra](https://github.com/kennethmyhra)
 * **Maciej** - [sppmacd](https://github.com/sppmacd)

-(And many more!)
+And many more!
+[See here](https://github.com/SerenityOS/serenity/graphs/contributors) for a full contributor list.
 The people listed above have landed more than 100 commits in the project. :^)

 ## License